crewAIInc/crewAI/docs/how-to/Creating-a-Crew-and-kick-it-off.md

 # Writing task with language model configuration
 write_task = Task(
+  description=(
-  description=f"""Compose an insightful article on {topic}.
+    "Compose an insightful article on {topic}."
-  Focus on the latest trends and how it's impacting the industry.
+    "Focus on the latest trends and how it's impacting the industry."
+    "This article should be easy to understand, engaging, and positive."
+  ),
-  This article should be easy to understand, engaging, and positive.""", expected_output=f'A 4 paragraph article on {topic} advancements fromated as markdown.', tools=[search_tool], agent=writer, async_execution=False,
+  expected_output='A 4 paragraph article on {topic} advancements formatted as markdown.', tools=[search_tool], agent=writer,
+  async_execution=False,